scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-replication.rst

     A container that describes additional filters for identifying the source objects that you want to replicate.
 You can choose to enable or disable the replication of these objects.
-Currently, Zenko supports only the filter that you can specify for objects created with server-side encryption using an AWS KMS-Managed Key (SSE-KMS).
+Currently, XDM   supports only the filter that you can specify for objects created with server-side encryption using an AWS KMS-Managed Key (SSE-KMS).